Skip to Main Content

 Access your money

 If you’re over 55, you can take money out of your pot.
-It’s important you understand all your options – this includes giving us more time to try to grow your pot, so your savings last longer.
+It’s important you understand all your options before making a decision.

-The government-backed Pension Wise service provides free and independent guidance that can help you make a decision.
+The government-backed Pension Wise service provides free and independent guidance that can help you with this.

 Related content